ChrisMalnick/xx3dsfml/README.md

 - Disconnecting the N3DSXL while the program is running will cause it to close immediately.
 This doesn't apply to sleep mode.
 - Minimal audio artifacts can occur, albeit very infrequently, and the audio can vary slightly in latency.
 This is due to the 3DS's non-integer sample rate.
 - The Ofast g++ optimize flag has been added to the Makefile, so when compiling without it, be aware that optimizations may not occur unless explicitly specified.
-- The xx3dsfml.conf file and presets directory must be kept in the same directory as the xx3dsfml executable, and the xx3dsfml executable must be executed from the same directory where the xx3dsfml.conf file and presets directory reside.
+- In order to make use of the config and layout files, the xx3dsfml.conf file and presets directory must be kept in the same directory as the xx3dsfml executable, and the xx3dsfml executable must be executed from the same directory where the xx3dsfml.conf file and presets directory reside.
 This is because the config and layout files are referenced relative to the executable, meaning that they will not be located by the program in either of these scenarios.
 - Occasionally, the software may be unable to create a handle to the device at startup even though it's connected to and recognized by the system.
 Simply reconnecting the device and restarting the software should resolve the issue.
 - If any issues occur while the device is indirectly connected to the system that isn't resolved by reconnecting the device and restarting the software, please consider connecting the device directly to the system instead.